hds-sandbox/bulk_RNAseq_course/develop/06_exploratory_analysis.md

 pca <- prcomp(t(rld_mat)) # perform PCA on the transposed (t) matrix of data
 ```

-To see what the PCA object contains we can use again the `attributes()` function
+To see what the PCA object contains we can use again the `attributes()` function.

 ``` r
 attributes(pca)